 A whole bunch of travel agents and expert Tibet travelers suggest one of these two routes:

 1. Fly to Xining, stay there at least a couple of days, and then take the train to Lhasa.
-Why?
+(See the Sky Train and Lhasa Highlights Tour: How to Make the most of your Time in Lhasa) Why?

-- Xining’s altitude is high enough to help you begin to acclimate but not so high as to make most people feel sick.*** If you stay 2-3 days, before moving on to Lhasa, it will help you to acclimate, and if you stay longer, you will be able to explore a bit of Amdo (See the excellent Land of Snows blog post on the Qinghai part of Amdo for more on this.)
+- Xining’s altitude is high enough to help you begin to acclimate but not so high as to make most people feel sick.3 If you stay 2-3 days, before moving on to Lhasa, it will help you to acclimate.
+While you’re in Xining you can take a few interesting day trips.
+(See this post on itineraries to help prevent altitude sickness in Tibet.)

-- The main reason to take the train, it has become clear to us, is for the views.
+- A major reason to take the train, it has become clear to us, is for the views.
 The views in the first day from Beijing are apparently not that interesting.
 By all accounts the best views are between Golmud and Lhasa, and if you take the right train from Xining, you can see the best bits in daylight.
-(We are still working on finding out which trains, exactly, are the best for views.
-If you have experience with this, please drop us a comment below, thanks!)

-- One downside of staying in Xining is that the city does not, frankly, sound that interesting, except as a jumping off point to visit Amdo.
+- One downside of staying in Xining is that the city itself, frankly, is not that interesting.
+But the good news is that it is a jumping off point to visit the Amdo region of Tibet.
 It is the largest city on the Tibetan plateau and diverse in its population, but only 5% Tibetan.
-This could be a better option for people who have more time to explore the Amdo part of Tibet, as opposed to people whose goal is to get to and see Lhasa and Central Tibet.

-2. Fly in to Lhasa and take the train out of Lhasa at the end of your visit.
-Why?
+2. What about flying in to Lhasa and taking the train out of Lhasa at the end of your visit?

 - By all accounts, it is easier to book a train ticket out of Lhasa than into it (though it will be difficult either way during major Chinese holidays).